 I’ve had good luck attaching the Leatherman and the pry tool to my car keys, sending the water bottles through on their own, and putting the tool-like stuff in with my computer cables or camera equipment.
 You don’t want to appear to be hiding anything, or potentially be up to something nefarious.
 You’re just a seasoned road warrior, which is exactly right.
 Right?

 The final tip is to use your brain and trust your instincts.
 I cannot count the number of times my flights have deviated from their intended courses whether in schedule, landing site, travel comfort, or in-flight emergency.

-And yes, I was on this Delta flight: Chaos at the Cape Town Airport
+I was on this Delta flight: Chaos at the Cape Town Airport.

 Once in the air, we had back-to-back eight hour flights with only a refueling stop in Dakar.
 No deplaning in Senegal, however.
 Just open the plane doors to let in the malaria infected mosquitoes in, and where we could stand at the door threshold looking down 20 feet to the pavement with nothing but a two-inch strap strung across the doorway.
 Yes folks, the rules seem to change with the country.
 We landed at JFK at 2 AM.
 Nobody home.
 Not surprising, really, after all the half-truths and non-truths we were fed during the flight.

 I remember standing next to the pilot outside the terminal as he was yelling into his cell phone to get some help out here.
 Two hours later, the first shift of Delta agents arrived to discover 300 rather angry passengers.
 In true airport form, more workers were immediately brought in – but they were armed security guards ready to enforce the peace.

 In the end, it just confirmed that even though you are packed into a metal tube with 300 other people, you are also totally on your own.